Elements-Agency/benjaminjyoung/content/artwork/okay/index.md

 progress: Drawn with graphite pencil on printer paper.

+aliases: [/okay]
+images: ['painting.jpg']
+videos: []

 featured: false
+order: 99
 ratio: portrait
 power: 1

-type: Drawing
+favorite: false

+supplies:
-medium: Graphite Pencil
+  - medium: Graphite Pencil
-material: Printer Paper
+  - on: Printer Paper
-category: Realism
-subject: Figure
+  - frame:
 size:

-aliases: [/okay]
-images: ['painting.jpg']
-videos: []
+categories: [realism, drawing]
+mediums: [graphite pencil]
+materials: [paper]
+colors: [black, white]
+collections: [drawings]
+locations: [home]
-tags: [human, hand, anatomy, drawing, graphite, pencil, realism, figure, black and white]
+tags: [figure, human, hand, sign, anatomy, funny]

+locations:
+  - home: 2022-12-20 - current

+hours: 4
+frame cost:
 ---

 **Okay** depicts a human hand, my hand, sketched in pencil with a focus on realism and attention to detail.
 It is positioned in a relaxed pose, resting to the side of my leg with the fingers slightly curled inward.
 I have taken care to render the textures and lines on the skin, showing the unique patterns and creases that can be found on a person’s palm and fingers.